Back

 Depending on a single traffic source.

-Neglecting account warm-up.
+Ignoring account warm-up.

-Not anticipating bans.
+Not planning for bans.

 In chatting

-Selling too fast without creating a connection.
+Selling too fast without building a connection.

 Treating all fans the same way.